Pub-Dev/Mellon.MultiTenant/README.md

 - `appsettings.{tenant}.json`
 - `appsettings.{_hostEnvironment.EnvironmentName}.json`

-Its also worth to mention that the configurations will also contain:
+It is also worth mentioning that the configurations will also contain:

 - `appsettings.json`
 - `appsettings.[environment].json`